youngker/apparmor-wiki/WorkItems.md

 For a list of improvements and extensions to AppArmor see the [development roadmap](DevelopmentRoadmap)

-- policy blob compression
+- kernel: policy blob compression
   - dependencies: none
   - description: improve kernel memory usage by compressing the policy blobs which are used for dedup and check point and restore.
   - kernel: make transparent to userspace
     - after unpack succeeds, compress blob using gzip, or lz
     - decompress compressed blob when read

-- policy blob: unpack deal with vmalloc limit
+- kernel: policy blob: unpack deal with vmalloc limit
   - dependencies: none
   - description: currently policy is loaded as a single large blob which is then copied to kernel mem and unpacked.
 VMalloc picked up an 8 MB limit, so it is best for larger policy if we handle it in chunks instead of a single large blob.
   - kernel: make transparent to userspace